fovi-llc/python-ai/CONTRIBUTING.md

-# Contributing to python-ai
+# Contributing to wiki3-ai

-Thank you for your interest in contributing to python-ai!
+Thank you for your interest in contributing to wiki3-ai!
 This document provides guidelines for contributing to the project.

 ## Code of Conduct